Scottish religion in the eighteenth century: Catholicism

 By the eighteenth century, Catholicism had been reduced to the fringes of the country, particularly the Gaelic-speaking areas of the Highlands and Islands.
 Numbers probably reduced in the seventeenth century and organisation had deteriorated.
 Pope Innocent X appointed Thomas Nicolson as the first Vicar Apostolic over the mission in 1694.
 The country was organised into districts and by 1703 there were thirty-three Catholic clergy.
 Conditions grew worse for Catholics after the Jacobite rebellions and Catholicism was reduced to little more than a poorly run mission.
 In 1732, it was divided into two vicariates, one for the Highlands and one for the Lowlands, each under a bishop.
 There were six attempts to found a seminary in the Highlands between 1732 and 1838, all of which floundered on financial issues.
 Clergy entered the country secretly and although services were illegal they were maintained.
 In 1755, it was estimated that there were only 16,500 communicants, mainly in the north and west, although the number is probably an underestimate.
 By the end of the century this had probably fallen by a quarter due to emigration.
-The First Relief Act of 1778, was designed to bring a measure of toleration to Catholics, but a campaign led by Lord George Gordon, that resulted anti-Catholic riots in Scotland, known after him as the Gordon Riots, meant that it was limited to England.
+The Papists Act 1778 was designed to bring a measure of toleration to Catholics, but a campaign led by Lord George Gordon, that resulted anti-Catholic riots in Scotland, known after him as the Gordon Riots, meant that it was limited to England.
 The provisions of the Roman Catholic Relief Act 1791, which allowed freedom of worship for Catholics who took an oath of allegiance, were extended to Scotland in 1793.
 In 1799, the Lowland District seminary was transferred to Aquhorthies, near Inverurie in Aberdeenshire, so that it could serve the entire country.
 It was secretly funded by the government, who were concerned at the scale of emigration by Highland Catholics.